Afghanistan remittance payouts limited to local currency

 Remittances sent before the directive and selected by the sender for dollar payout can continue to be paid in dollars, the source said.

 MoneyGram International Inc said it was paying out in afghani only, without elaborating further.
-Both resumed money-transfer services to Afghanistan last week, having suspended services in August after the Taliban captured Kabul.
+Both resumed money-transfer services to Afghanistan last week, having suspended services in August after the Islamist militia captured Kabul.

 Afghanistan low on dollars with currency reserves stuck abroad